shabbir12hasan/the_best_of_EA_game_fifa_18/README.md

 #### It could be seen that lot of players have growing potential of 0, which making our data look a bit unclear.
 Lets consider more towards players who have growing potential more than 20.
 <p align="center"><img src="https://github.com/shabbir12hasan/the_best_of_EA_game_fifa_18/blob/master/graphs/player_growth_above20.png" width="850"/></p>
-It could be seen that there are quite a few players which could make really good team in fifa, as their potential growth is very high and they are cheap in value to buy.
-Moreover their age is very less.
+It could be seen that there are quite a few players which could make really good team in fifa, as their potential growth is very high.

 #### Now lets look at the players who have maximum growth rate
 Here are top players who will grow with the maximum potential,